fbpx

 The White Satin Carrot is a modern hybrid Danvers-type carrot with a white peel.
 The roots have a mildly sweet flavor and a crunchy texture.
 White Satin Carrots take about 65-70 days to mature in the garden.

-Carrot seeds plus seed packet and carrot plants in garden
+carrot seeds plus seed packet and carrot plants in garden

 Leave a Reply